matthewli125/SRCFD/utilities/README.md

 # Utilities

 This folder contains pieces of code I wrote to help me at various stages in the project.
-Each file will ahve comments, but additional information will be in this readme as well.
+Each file will have comments, but additional information will be in this readme as well.
 First, I will explain some details about the structure of the project.
 <br>
 <br>